AxonIQ/reference-guide/part-ii-domain-logic/deadlines.md

 # Deadlines

-The 'Deadline concept' in the Axon Framework is a mechanism which enables certain actions (in our case a `@DeadlineHandler` annotated method) to be executed after certain amount of time.
+The 'Deadline concept' in the Axon Framework is a mechanism which enables certain actions (in our case a `@DeadlineHandler` annotated method) to be executed after a certain amount of time.
 The context of this execution is an Aggregate or a Saga in which the Deadline was scheduled.
 If the Deadline becomes obsolete there is the possibility to cancel it as well.

 Deadlines can be scheduled from Sagas and Aggregates.
 The `DeadlineManager` component is responsible for scheduling deadlines and invoking `@DeadlineHandler`s when the deadline is met.
 The `DeadlineManager` can be injected as a resource.
 It has two flavors: `SimpleDeadlineManager` and `QuartzDeadlineManager`, just like the [Event Scheduling](sagas.md#keeping-track-of-deadlines) mechanism for Sagas.